renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 ## The case: a decade of Disneyland Paris Tripadvisor reviews

-Studying reviews longitudinally can help, for instance, to analyze how understandings of particular product or leisure activity may change with time.
-This post works with more than 12.000 Tripadvisor reviews of Disneyland Paris, which can be downloaded from [Kaggle](https://www.kaggle.com/arushchillar/disneyland-reviews){:target="_blank"}.

-To my surprise, I actually found some amusing dynamics in themes that the reviews discussed (note that a "theme" corresponds in this case to a distinct "topic" which the LDA topic model produces), yet I will not go to too deep into interpreting the output of the topic model.
-The Disneyland Paris review data and the code below are used to demonstrate how such an analytical process in terms of Python code can look like.
+Studying reviews over time provides insights into changing perceptions of products or activities.
+I analyzed over 12,000 Tripadvisor reviews of Disneyland Paris, available on [Kaggle](https://www.kaggle.com/arushchillar/disneyland-reviews){:target="_blank"}, to uncover dynamic themes using an LDA topic model.
+While I won't delve deeply into the model's outputs here, the data and Python code demonstrate the analytical process.

-For a theoretically meaningful example of shifting public understandings, and how we can use topic models to study these, I refer to a paper that I wrote with Giselinde Kuipers and Alex van Venrooij titled "How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005" (available upon request).
-Drawing on an analysis of _Guardian_ newspaper articles, the study demonstrates and explains how distinct frames of the British dance field were present over a 21 year period.
+For a deeper theoretical exploration of how public understandings shift, I recommend a paper I co-authored with Giselinde Kuipers and Alex van Venrooij, titled “How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005.”
+This study, which analyzes _Guardian_ newspaper articles over a 21-year period, is available upon request and illustrates changing frames within the British dance field.

 ## The code